open/close all folders

 - Go Out with a Smile He dies happy that he's acknowledged by the Shinsengumi as a friend, despite his betrayal.

 - I Just Want to Have Friends: After years of resentment and jealousy, he's desperate for acknowledgement and admiration.
 However, he fails to realise what he really wanted was to be treated as a friend and equal, which the Shinsengumi already provided for him.

 - The Only One Allowed to Defeat You: Between him and Hijikata.

 - Redemption Equals Death: Realises where he went wrong and shields Kondo with his own body, which proves fatal.

-- Rewarded as a Traitor Deserves: Threatened with, as Bansai openly states that they have no use for someone with such morals.
-Itou is saved by the other Shinsengumi though and was given a Mercy Kill instead in a form of his wanted duel with Hijikata.
+- Rewarded as a Traitor Deserves: Bansai openly states that the Kiheitai have no use for someone who will betray his own organisation for personal gain and arranges for the train he is on to be blown up.
+Itou is saved by the other Shinsengumi though and is given a Mercy Kill instead in a form of his wanted duel with Hijikata.

 - Smug Snake: All too confident in the success of his plans, despite failing to account for Okita's loyalty and the possibility of the Kiheitai merely using him to weaken the Shinsengumi.